Gold Coast Historic District (Chicago): Education

 Chicago Public Schools (CPS) operates public schools serving the community.
 Ogden International School of Chicago has its East Campus, which houses elementary school, in the Gold Coast.

 Residents of the Gold Coast are zoned to Ogden School for grades K-8, while for high school they are zoned to Lincoln Park High School.
 Any graduate from Ogden's 8th grade program may automatically move on to the 9th grade at Ogden, but students who did not graduate from Ogden's middle school must apply to the high school.

-The Latin School of Chicago is also located in the Gold Coast and is one of the nation's most prestigious K-12 private schools.
+The Latin School of Chicago, a K-12 private school, is also located in the Gold Coast.

 Notable residents

 Gold Coast has a long tradition of being home to some of the nation's wealthiest and influential residents.
 These include: